Chapter 3:

 “I don’t know what you’re talking–” Reiko stopped herself.
 It was also too early to test her own luck.
 “She’s still asleep.
 Can it wait?”

 “I’m afraid not,” Section Chief Kazuo Shinomiya growled.
-Reiko could hear that he was chewing on something while speaking to her.
+Reiko could hear Kazuo chewing, likely on a cigar.
+Bad news.
 “You better turn on the news, captain.”

-Reiko fetched the remote control from the coffee table and powered on the television.
-She quickly dried her arms and legs, then fastened the towel into a bun around her hair.
-Heaps of clothes, some not belonging to her, were stacked up besides the couch.
-Reiko fetched the cleanest looking clean undershirt and white oxford from the pile.
+Reiko nabbed the remote control from the coffee table and powered on the television.
+She dried her arms and legs, then fastened the towel into a bun around her hair.
+Heaps of clothes, some not belonging to her, leaned against the couch.
+Reiko fetched the cleanest looking undershirt and white oxford from the pile.

 “You ever been to Reykjavík before, chief?”
-Reiko clutched the phone between her chin and shoulder as she buttoned up her shirt.
-She left the top two undone.
+Reiko clutched the phone between her chin as she buttoned up her shirt.
+She left the top two buttons undone.

 “I’m not sure that’s the most important detail here.”